prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-bannerinterstitialadunit-ios.md

 `minHeightPrec`: Optional parameter to specify the minimum height percent an ad may occuy of a device's real estate.
 Support in SDK version 1.2+

+#### Parameters

+Parameters is a sub class of BannerAdUnit.
+Create a new Parameters class to define the parameters of the video ad unit.
+Parameters contain the OpenRTB video attributes.

+`api: [int]`: OpenRTB placement

+**Parameters**

+Array of integers or a predefined constant representing the supported [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) Frameworks.
+While OpenRTB allows additional API Frameworks, they were intentionally left out as constants since they do not make sense in a banner context.
+If there is a desire to pass API Frameworks that are not represented as a constants within Parameters, they can be passed an integer, where Prebid SDK will pass Prebid Server whatever is present:

+* `3` or `Signals.Api.MRAID_1` : MRAID-1 support signal
+* `5` or `Signals.Api.MRAID_2` : MRAID-2 support signal
+* `6` or `Signals.Api.MRAID_3` : MRAID-3 support signal
+* `7` or `Signals.Api.OMID_1` :  signals OMSDK support

 ## Examples